 Orange Travel eSIM review: Is it worth getting in 2026?

-What distinguishes Orange Travel from many eSIM-only apps is its background.
-Orange is one of Europe’s largest mobile network operators, and in several European countries, it operates the local network directly rather than relying solely on third-party partners.
-On Trustpilot, Orange Travel has a generally positive rating of around 4 stars (as of February 2026) — a strong score.
+Orange Travel stands out from other eSIM apps because of its relation to a very well-established telecom brand and the calling and SMS services it offers with its data plans.
+Orange is one of Europe’s largest mobile network operators, so in many European countries, it operates the eSIM networks directly rather than relying on third-party partners.
+Orange Travel has earned an excellent reputation in its own right, of course, and on Trustpilot, the company has a rating of four stars (as of February 2026).

 Orange Travel eSIM pros and cons